niftools/blender_niftools_addon/docs/development/setup/index.rst

 #.
 Pick the installer appropriate for your platform, and follow the instructions.

 #.
-Use the default install location.
+Use the default install location. (recommended)

 **Fedora**::